JenisDobariya/JenisDobariya/README.md

 ## Description

-- I've been practicing programming for over 1 year and I'm always learning and always improving!
-My goals are to help people achieve their dreams and make software that people find useful.
+I've been practicing programming for over three years, and I'm always learning and improving!
+My goals are to help people achieve their dreams and make useful software.